lmoreton/Thanos-Menu/README.md

 ## How to run
 1. Clone this repo
 2. Open Build Settings -> User-Defined
-3. Fill in your own Marve API Keys under: API_PRIVATE_KEY & API_PUBLIC_KEY
+3. Fill in your own Marvel API Keys under: API_PRIVATE_KEY & API_PUBLIC_KEY
 4. Run it!!  🚀

 ## Architecture